top of page

 Far and away, the most colorful and thriving post-Stewart stewardship reign unfolded when Carol and Winston Goodpasture's family arrived to take the helm in the early 1970s.

 There wasn't a car bridge much (any?) of the time.
-Everyone parked on the upper road and approached the bathhouse across the covered foot bridge with a log foundation support that spanned Parks Creek and was once known as Angels Bridge.
+Everyone parked on the upper road and approached the bathhouse across the covered foot bridge with stacked-log foundation support that spanned Parks Creek and was once known as Angels Bridge.
 Carol sometimes greeted newcomers there with cup of cold mineral water to drink and thus start the healing regimen -- if one could accept the mild sulfur taste.
-(Drinking mineral water was traditionally deemed equally important as immersing in the waters and breathing it in as steam.)
+(Drinking mineral water was traditionally deemed as important as immersing in the waters and breathing it in as steam.)

 What was until about 2014 the main bathhouse parking area back then offered inviting grass for low key clothing-optional sunbathing and picnicking.*